Data Warehouse

 Two classic philosophies dominate textbooks.
 Inmon’s “corporate information factory” builds a normalised, enterprise-wide repository first, then spins off data marts for departmental needs.
 Kimball’s dimensional approach starts with those marts but uses conformed dimensions so they can later knit together into a coherent whole.

 Hybrid “lakehouse” and “logical” patterns have gained traction too.
-A lakehouse overlays open-format table storage with warehouse-style metadata and ACID guarantees, aiming to serve both data-science and BI users from one location.
+A lakehouse overlays open-format table storage with warehouse-style metadata and ACID guaranteesarrow-up-right, aiming to serve both data-science and BI users from one location.
 Logical data warehouses virtualise multiple physical stores behind a single semantic layer, federating queries without moving data.

 Diagram: Three-Tier Snowflake Reference